express-in-code-game/excode-design/design/design.md

   - all ingame events are sent through ingame.events topic
   - if user closes the tab, they can reopen it from 'ongoing games' list -> get current state snapshots from game.data and ingame.events
   - after the game has started, host can't cancel it
+- app's proc-streams is wrong: should be a process per streams app, imported and started exlicitly with args
+- buffer size 1 chans with peek and ? possible ? to convey db connections etc. Or is there another way ?
+Single process per connection + messages
+  - (recur conn) to be able to close or smth before new is taken from the queue
+- localStorage tokens: user1 token user2 token ... for multiple tabs
+- no ffing sessions